hamzamsalah/projects/README.md

-## Data Science Portfolio
+# 📊 Data Science Portfolio

 **Welcome to my portfolio repository!**
-Discover projects showcasing my expertise in analytics, visualization, and machine learning techniques like predictive modeling, clustering, and classification.
+Explore projects showcasing my expertise in analytics, visualization, and machine learning.
 Using tools like Python, SQL, Power BI, and Tableau, I transform data into insights and recommendations to solve real-world problems.

 ---

+## 🔹 Projects

 <details>
 <summary><a href="https://github.com/hamzasalahds/Electricity_Consumption_in_TN?tab=readme-ov-file#tennessee-energy-consumption-forecasting">Predictive Modeling of Residential Energy Consumption</a></summary>